DavidCramer/content-primary-category/README.md

 Due to time constraints, I did not include unit tests.
 I did however setup the unit tests structure with a single passing test.
+Tests have been setup to run in isolation.

 The unit tests are included as part of the composer package.
 In the root of the plugin, run `composer install`
 Once installed, you'll be able to run the tests as such: